adeshsangoi/Len-Den/README.md

 # Len-Den
 C2C Ecommerce Website

-This is an C2C Ecommerce Website with all the necessary features along with a chatbox that allows users to chat among themselves.
+This is a C2C Ecommerce Website with all the necessary features along with a chatbox that allows users to chat among themselves.

 How to run :